-Bread Pudding French Toast with Mixed Berry Compote – make the bread pudding the day before, slice and fry in butter the next day, then top it with a delicious mixed berry compote.
+Bread Pudding French Toast with Mixed Berry Compote.
+Make the bread pudding the day before, slice and fry in butter the next day, then top it with a delicious mixed berry compote.

 We are huge fans of bread pudding at our house and you will find several bread pudding variations here on Rock Recipes.
-Spouse in particular is very, very fond of bread pudding; it and Sticky Toffee Pudding are her ultimate favorite desserts.
+Spouse in particular is very, very fond of bread pudding; it and Sticky Toffee Pudding are her ultimate favourite desserts.

 We had a bumble-berry bread pudding at brunch last weekend.
 Because of limited oven space at the time, I baked it in small loaf pans which could fit in the oven along with our roasted potatoes.

 When leftover bread pudding presented itself in the fridge the next morning I couldn’t resist tempting Spouse with another taste of her favourite.
 I took slices of the bread pudding and lightly fried in them in butter to get a nice golden colour.